 Note that the questions considered above concerning the induced metrics on surfaces do not work well in half-pipe geometry.
 This is because the induced metric on any complete space-like surface in $\HP^3$ is isometric to the hyperbolic plane, while all Cauchy surfaces in a quasifuchsian half-pipe manifold have the same induced metric.
 However the dual questions concerning the third fundamental forms on those surfaces do make sense.
 Equivalently, one can consider questions concerning the induced metrics on locally convex surfaces, but not really those concerning their third fundamental forms.

-The natural analog of Question $W^{*thin}_{\HH^3}$ in this half-pipe setting, for domains with smooth boundary, is the following.
+The natural analog of Question $W^{*\Omega}_{\HH^3}$ in this half-pipe setting, for domains with smooth boundary and a quasicircle at infinity, is the following.

-\begin{namedquestion}[$W^{*thin}_{\HP^3}$] Let $h_-, h_+$ be two complete, conformal metrics of curvature $K<0$ on the disk $\DD^2$, and let $\sigma:\RP^1\to \RP^1$ be a quasi-symmetric homeomorphism.
-Is there a unique geodesically convex domain in $\HH^3$ with boundary at infinity a quasicircle, such that the induced metric on the past and future boundary components are isometric respectively to $h_-$ and $h_+$, with gluing at infinity given by $\sigma$? \end{namedquestion}
+\begin{namedquestion}[$W^{*\Omega}_{\HP^3}$] Let $h_-, h_+$ be two complete, conformal metrics of curvature $K<0$ on the disk $\DD^2$, and let $\sigma:\partial\DD^2\to \partial\DD^2$ be a quasi-symmetric homeomorphism.
+Is there a unique geodesically convex domain in $\HP^3$ with boundary at infinity a quasicircle, such that the third fundamental forms on the past and future boundary components are isometric respectively to $h_-$ and $h_+$, with gluing at infinity given by $\sigma$? \end{namedquestion}

 This question can also be stated dually in terms of the induced metrics on space-like surfaces in pairs of Minkowski domains of dependence.
-The statement is somewhat less visual than that of Question $W^{*thin}_{\HP^3}$.
+The statement is somewhat less visual than that of Question $W^{*\Omega}_{\HP^3}$.
 Given a pair of corresponding domains of dependence $D_-, D_+$ in $\R^{2,1}$, one past-complete and one future-complete, and given two complete space-like surfaces $S_-\subset D_-$ and $S_+\subset D_+$, there is a natural identication between asymptotic directions on $S_-$ and on $S_+$, obtained by identifying points at infinity corresponding to parallel half-lines in $\partial D_-$ and $\partial D_+$.
-Question $W^{*thin}_{\HP^3}$ asks whether given any two complete conformal metrics on $\DD^2$ of negative curvature, and a quasi-symmetric homeomorphism $\sigma:\RP^1\to \RP^1$, there is a unique pair of corresponding domains of dependence $D_-, D_+$ containing complete space-like surfaces $S_-, S_+$ with induced metrics isometric to $g_-$ and $g_+$,respectively, with identification at infinity given by $\sigma$.
+Question $W^{*\Omega}_{\HP^3}$ asks whether given any two complete conformal metrics on $\DD^2$ of negative curvature, and a quasi-symmetric homeomorphism $\sigma:\partial\DD^2\to \partial\DD^2$, there is a unique pair of corresponding domains of dependence $D_-, D_+$ containing complete space-like surfaces $S_-, S_+$ with induced metrics isometric to $g_-$ and $g_+$,respectively, with identification at infinity given by $\sigma$.